What is quantitative easing?

 One of the main tools they have to control growth is raising or lowering interest rates.
 Lower interest rates encourage people or companies to spend money, rather than save.

-But when interest rates are almost at zero, central banks need to adopt different tactics - such as pumping money directly into the economy.
+But when interest rates are at almost zero, central banks need to adopt different tactics - such as pumping money directly into the financial system.

-The central bank buys assets, usually government bonds, with money it has "printed" - or created electronically these days.
+The central bank buys assets, usually government bonds, with money it has "printed" - or, more accurately, created electronically.